 Like other nursing homes and healthcare facilities, NHC has its share of lawsuits and claims seeking compensation for injury suffered at their properties.
 In recent years, numerous suits have been filed by surviving family members of loved ones who have died negligent hands of NHC workers.
 In 2005, a Tennessee NHC resident fell in a slip and fall nursing home accident at an NHC facility suffering a fractured hip.

 Due to negligence and lower standards of care, the injured victim developed urinary tract infections, untreated pain and Stage IV bedsores (life-threatening pressure sores) along with other indicators of mistreatment and neglect at the facility.
 The jury in the case returned a verdict in the wrongful death claim of malpractice and negligence totaling more than $4 million paid to surviving family members.

 Do You Suspect Abuse at an NHC Facility?

 Nursing homes have a responsibility to protect the patients at their facilities from episodes of abuse and neglect.
 Unfortunately, many nursing home patients suffer horrific episodes of abuse and other forms of mistreatment due to cost-cutting and other decisions made by management companies intent on extracting every dollar of profit possible from a facility— all at the expense of patients.

-Rosenfeld Injury Lawyers has established itself as a leading elder abuse law firm who consistently secures record setting recoveries in different types of skilled nursing and elder abuse cases.
+Rosenfeld Injury Lawyers LLC has established itself as a leading elder abuse law firm who consistently secures record setting recoveries in different types of skilled nursing and elder abuse cases.
 Call us now for a free case evaluation.
 888-424-5757